4 Mind-Blowing Statistics About BC's Trucking Industry You'll See For Yourself Once You Become a Dispatcher

 November 8, 2017

 The vast majority of goods in British Columbia are delivered by truck.
 This established and dependable delivery system spans much of the province, and transports the bulk of materials that we use in our daily lives—including clothes, food, and almost any other product required by consumers or businesses.
-This is accomplished through an estimated 26,000 registered trucking companies.
+This is accomplished through an estimated 23,274 companies.

 The big statistics of this vital industry are worth assessing, especially if you’re considering a dispatcher career in BC—which will put you at the heart of BC’s goods transportation system.